jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 7. If you wish to use the second GPU, change `renderD128` to `renderD129` in the Jellyfin dashboard.

-8. Enable VA-API in Jellyfin and uncheck the unsupported codecs.
+8. Enable VA-API in Jellyfin and uncheck the unsupported codecs based on the vainfo output.

 #### Linux Mint